lherrera001/developer-website/CONTRIBUTING.md

 ### Cloning vs Forking

 To be able to [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository and contribute you will need to be given write access to the repository.
-This is reserved for New Relic Employees only.
+This is reserved for Simplify Employees only.
 Contact the Developer Experience team (developer-website-content Slack channel) if you need write access.

-As a non New Relic employee you can [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository and contribute as needed.
+As a non Simplify employee you can [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository and contribute as needed.

 ### Submitting a PR from a forked repo